simular-ai/Agent-S/README.md

 ```
 agent_s2 --model gpt-4o
 ```
-This will show a user query prompt where you can enter your query and interact with Agent S V2.
+This will show a user query prompt where you can enter your query and interact with Agent S2.
 You can use any model from the list of supported models in [models.md](models.md).

 ### `gui_agents` SDK

-To deploy Agent S V2:

 ```
 import pyautogui